 The Internal Revenue Service does not allow both parents to claim their kids as dependents.
 If you have a custody agreement or divorce decree, the IRS generally gives the dependent deduction to the custodial parent named there, but this isn’t an ironclad rule.
 A custodial parent can give permission for the non-custodial parent to claim the child by filing Form 8332.

-Technically, the IRS gives the dependent deduction to the parent with whom a child spends the majority of the year—six months or more.
+Technically, the IRS allows the parent with whom a child spends the majority of the year - six months or more - to claim a child as a dependent.
 The IRS gauges time by the number of overnight stays a child spends with each parent.

 - So even if your son is with you all day, if he goes to his other parent’s house to sleep, then you are not the custodial parent for that day.